9 Little-Known Factors That Could Affect Your Profitability

 Improve Your Income Statement

 The income statement is a financial statement that shows a company's revenues, expenses, and net income over a specific period of time.
 These are an indication of how your business operations are performing.
 It provides a summary of a company's financial performance and is closely related to the balance sheet.
-The issues identified in the blog above can have a significant impact on the income statement.
+The issues identified above can have a significant impact on the income statement.

 Here are some actions you can take to improve each of these issues: